Australia Permanent Residency (PR) Visa

 Common Reasons for PR Visa Rejection

-• Failing the health or character checks
+• Problems with health or police checks

-• Low English language test scores
+• Low English test scores

 Australian authorities take documentation seriously.
 Submitting false information or conflicting records can lead to long-term bans from reapplying.